constructor-igor/TechSugar/README.md

 **2013**
 * List visualization in QuickWatch (Visual Studio Debugger) and new word from BugAid (OzCode).
+* NCrunch is an automated concurrent testing tool for Visual Studio.

 **2012**
 * Introduction to mocks (including moq).